mkoester/nip/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Deployment

+### docker compose

+#### docker compose with sqlite

+- clone this repository
+- go to the `docker-compose` directory inside the cloned repository, e.g. `cd nip/docker-compose`
+- create the necessary config files from the templates
+  - `cp .env.template .env`
+  - `cp docker-compose.webserver.env.template docker-compose.webserver.env`
+- edit the config files
+- create the data directory specified in `.env`, e.g. `mkdir -p $HOME/nip-data`
+- create the schema for `sqlite` (you would need to have the `sqlite3` cli tools installed on your system)
+  - e.g. `sqlite3 $HOME/nip-data/database.sqlite < ../sql/sqlite.sql`
+- start **nip**
+  - `docker compose up -d`

 ## The game (German)

 ### [Nobody is perfect](https://www.ravensburger.de/de-DE/pdp/26845) - Ein Spiel ab 14 Jahren, (offline) für 3-10 Spieler, von **Ravensburger**